Oslo Bjørvika Fire Station

 • A reflective facade, mirroring the fjord and sky, reinforcing its connection to Oslo’s natural elements.

-This design approach ensures the fire station is both a landmark and a functional civic space, blending public engagement, operational efficiency, and architectural clarity.
+This design approach ensures the fire station is both a landmark and a functional civic space, blending public engagement, operational efficiency, and architectural clarity as part of a coherent architectual solution.

 Oslo Bjørvika Fire Station

-The Oslo Bjørvika Fire Station is envisioned as a modern, highly functional facility that seamlessly integrates with its urban and waterfront surroundings.
+The Oslo Bjørvika Fire Station is envisioned as a modern, highly functional facility within contemporary fire station architecture that seamlessly integrates with its urban and waterfront surroundings.
 Located by Oslo Harbor, the new fire station serves as a vital link between land and sea, positioned in close proximity to the harbor promenade, the Opera House, and Akershus Fortress.

 APA developed a competition proposal for the fire station, emphasizing both operational efficiency and a strong architectural connection to the city.